Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Constant Delay

+We start by showing that some cyclic queries can be solved with constant delay following linear preprocessing due to self-joins.
+This happens when half of the query can be seen as a reflection of the other half, as demonstrated in the following example.

-\begin{example} The cyclic query $q'$ depicted by can be enumerated with constant delay.
-This is done as follows.
-The full-core $p$ of $q$ depicted by is acyclic and free-connex.
-Hence, by Theorem~\ref{dichotomy-sjf}, $p$ can be enumerated with constant delay after linear preprocessing time.
-We perform the preprocessing necessary for $p$.
-During the enumeration we will maintain a table that on entry a pair $(a,b)$ returns a list of elements $c$ such that $(a,c,b)$ is a solution to $p$.
-The enumeration of $q'$ works as follows.
-We start the enumeration process for $p$, and for every solution $(a,c,b)$ we do the following.
+\begin{example} The cyclic query $q_1$ of Figure~\ref{figure-diamonds} can be enumerated with constant delay as we describe next.
+First notice that the core $p$ of $q_1$, depicted by , is acyclic and free-connex, and so by Theorem~\ref{dichotomy-sjf}, $p$ can be enumerated with constant delay after linear preprocessing time.
+We will maintain a table, initialized as empty, that on entry a pair $(a,b)$ returns a list of elements $c$ such that $(a,c,b)$ is a solution to $p$.
+The enumeration of $q_1$ works as follows.
+We perform the preprocessing necessary for $p$, start its enumeration, and for every solution $(a,c,b)$ we do the following.
 First, we output the solution $(a,c,b,c)$.
 Then, for every $c'$ that is given by the table for the entry $(a,b)$, we output the solutions $(a,c,b,c')$ and $(a,c',b,c)$.
 Finally, we add $c$ to the table entry $(a,b)$.
-Notice that the delay is constant, all results are printed, and they are printed at most once.
-Notice also that this algorithm requires the table and therefore uses a memory that may not be linear in the input size during the enumeration process. \end{example}
+We get that the delay is constant, and every result is printed once. \end{example}

 \cref{example-mirror} puts forward the following sufficient condition.
-A query $q$ is said to be a \emph{mirror} if it has an acyclic image $I$ such that the remaining atoms form a query isomorphic to $I$, where the isomorphism is the identity on the shared variables.
+We call a query a \emph{mirror} if it has an acyclic image $I$ such that the remaining atoms form a query isomorphic to $I$, where the isomorphism is the identity on the variables shared between the image and the remaining atoms.